How To Season A Cast Iron Skillet

 Preheat your oven to a temperature ranging from 400 to 500 degrees Fahrenheit.
 Position a sizable baking sheet or a layer of aluminum foil on the lower rack of the oven to catch any drips.

 Next, position your skillet upside down on the upper rack of the oven.
 This positioning prevents any surplus oil or liquefied shortening from accumulating at the pan's base.
-Instead, it will drip away!
-Leave the skillet to "bake" in the hot oven for at least one hour.
+Instead, it will drip away, and you will want a catch-drip tray at the bottom to catch any excess oil!
+Leave the cast iron skillet to "bake" in the hot oven for at least one hour.

 Let The Skillet Cool